 Black History Month, also known as African-American History Month, is celebrated every year during the month of February in the United States.
 Because of the timing of the birthdays of 2 very important individuals in the fight to end slavery, Frederick Douglass and Abraham Lincoln, Black History Week was originally slated for the second week in February in 1926.
 In 1976 it was expanded to encompass the entire month of February to recognize the significant achievements made by the African-American community in all aspects of American society.
 The Office of Multicultural Student Services sponsors events acknowledging the contributions of African-American men and women from the arts, politics, science and the academy.
 Lectures, forums and student-led presentations are often a part of this month long celebration.

 May is Asian Pacific American (APA) Heritage Month—a celebration of Asians and Pacific Islanders in the United States.
+As the Spring semester ends in April, the Office of Multicultural Student Services sponsor educational programs and activities with the Asian Student Organization to celebrate APA Heritage.
 In June 1977, Representatives Frank Horton of New York and Norman Y. Mineta of California introduced a House resolution that called upon the president to proclaim the first ten days of May as Asian/Pacific Heritage Week.
 The following month, senators Daniel Inouye and Spark Matsunaga introduced a similar bill in the Senate.
 Both were passed.
 On October 5, 1978, President Jimmy Carter signed a joint resolution designating the annual celebration.
 In May 1990, the holiday was expanded further when President George H. W. Bush designated May to be Asian Pacific American Heritage Month.
 May was chosen to commemorate the immigration of the first Japanese to the United States on May 7, 1843, and to mark the anniversary of the completion of the transcontinental railroad on May 10, 1869.
 The majority of the workers who laid the tracks were Chinese immigrants.

 OMSS’S ANNUAL PIGNIC